Lordsburg killings

-The Lordsburg killings refers to the shooting of two elderly Japanese American men named Toshiro Kobata and Hirota Isomura at an internment camp outside Lordsburg, New Mexico, on July 27, 1942.
-The shooter, Private First Class Clarence Burleson, was charged with murder, but he was later acquitted after testifying that he was following military protocol.
+The Lordsburg killings refers to the shooting of two elderly Japanese American men named Toshio Kobata and Hirota Isomura at an internment camp outside Lordsburg, New Mexico, on July 27, 1942.
+The shooter, Private First Class Clarence Burleson, was charged with murder, but this was later reduced to manslaughter and he was acquitted after testifying that he was following military protocol.

 Background

 Camp Lordsburg was originally an internment camp managed by the Department of Justice.
 Construction began shortly after the Japanese attack on Pearl Harbor on December 7, 1941, and the site chosen for the facility was just outside the small desert town of Lordsburg, in New Mexico's southwestern corner.
 The camp consisted of three compounds, each with a barracks, latrines, and so forth.
-The first group of internees, all men from California, arrived in the first week of June 1942, and others followed after them.
-They were considered to be "potentially dangerous" by the FBI which said that their "incarceration [was] essential for national security."
+The first group of internees, all men from California, arrived in the first week of June 1942.
+They were considered to be "potentially dangerous" by the FBI, claiming that their "incarceration [was] essential for national security."

 The incident on July 27 was not the first shooting to occur at Camp Lordsburg.
 Although the Department of Justice managed the camp, the United States Army was responsible for delivering the internees via the Southern Pacific Railroad.
 In order to keep from frightening the local civilian population, the army would offload the internees at a railroad station, known as Ulmoris Siding, about two miles from the camp, and march the internees through the desert very late at night or early in the morning.
 A 1978 dispatch from New Mexico's Office of the State Historian describes one of these night marches: "One elderly internee broke into a run across the fields, and although his friends were cautioning him in Japanese and the guards were calling "Halt!," he kept running in apparent panic until he was shot and killed."